rambotech/BOG.SwissArmyKnife/src/Docs/README.txt

 This is a collection of utility classes I have made over the years to handle various tasks which weren't native to the Microsoft assemblies.

+1.5.3 -- 10/22/2019
+- Debut of Accordion class for tracking a large sequence of ordinals.

+1.5.2 -- 07/15/2019
+- Nuget package updates
+- Update to PackageLicenseUrl to PackageLicenseExpression

 1.5.1 -- 05/09/2019
 - Add class AssemblyVersion for supporting binary signatures in output/logging.